 - When viewing your PDF, tap the Share button in the top menu bar.

 - Select a printer, page range, and number of copies.

 Using Sync Collections with PDFs in iBooks

-If you delete a PDF (or non-iBookstore book) while you have Sync Collections enabled, it only affects the copy on the device.
-For example, if you delete the copy of the PDF from your iPad, it will still be present on your iPhone.
+If you delete a PDF (or non–iBooks Store book) while you have Sync Collections turned on, it only affects the copy on the device.
+For example, if you delete a copy of the PDF from your iPad, it will still be on your iPhone.

 For more information about iBooks and the iBooks Store, see the frequently asked questions and how to sync iTunes Digital Booklets to your iOS device.